 This course is only available for students in the BA International Studies programme who have passed Spanish 1 Intermediate.

-The course has a communicative approach: attention will be paid to the use of the language in practical everyday situations.
-The focus will be on reading and listening comprehension (‘Reception activities’ (CEFR)).
+Spanish Upper Intermediate has a communicative approach: attention will be paid to the use of the language in practical everyday situations.
+The focus will be on reading and listening comprehension (‘Reception activities’ CEFR).
 There will be plenty of opportunities to interact in the target language through class activities and discussions.
 Students will be encouraged to practise reading and writing skills in their own time.

 This Upper intermediate level course is between levels B1 and B2 of the Common European Framework of Reference for Languages (CEFR).

 Spanish 2 Upper Intermediate is the second course in a series of three language acquisition courses within the International Studies program.
 The final objective of this course series is to obtain an advanced level of proficiency in Spanish: the student will be able to interact with native speakers with a sufficient degree of fluency and spontaneity to enable easy and natural communication between interlocutor and to understand the gist of complex texts about both concrete and abstract topics.

 Three two-hour tutorials every week, with the exception of the midterm exam week.
 Attending all tutorial sessions is compulsory.
 With online education, it is more important than ever to maintain communication and stay in touch with your study groups.
 For this reason, if you are unable to attend a session, it is required that you inform your tutor in advance.
 Please note that being absent at any tutorial session may have a negative impact on the grade of the assignment due for that particular tutorial session.
 This is at the discretion of the tutor.

 Assessment and Weighing

 |In-class participation and homework, quizzes (grammar and vocabulary)||20%|